-In the last 40 years, The Sultanate has made substantial headway towards the growth and prosperity of the economy and has strived hard to make it Oman a paradise for the domestic and foreign investors alike.
-Setting up a business in Oman is easier and profitable, but you need to decide the type of the business entity you need to set up.
-The entity should be able to suit your needs so that you could make the most of the various advantages the Omani government provides.
+In the last 40 years, The Sultanate has made substantial headway toward the growth and prosperity of the economy and has strived hard to make Oman a paradise for domestic and foreign investors alike.
+Setting up a company in Oman is easier and more profitable, but you need to decide the type of business entity you need to set up.
+The entity should be able to suit your needs so that you can make the most of the various advantages the Omani government provides.

-Let’s have a look at the various types of business entities one may choose to initiate a company in Oman:
+Let’s have a look at the various types of business entities one may choose a company formation in Oman:

 A sole proprietorship is a business procedure in which a trade license is issued in the name of the owner and does the trading in that name.
 The sole proprietor is liable for any liabilities of the business.
 The capital requirement is relatively low (minimum OR 3,000).
 It is a common practice in Oman to initially establish a sole proprietorship and later convert it into a limited liability company (“LLC”).
-For a better understanding of sole proprietorship click here.
+F

 Benefits of Sole Proprietorship